-Pretty positive there could not be an easier recipe out there than this Mint Chocolate Chip Dip for Halloween.
+Pretty positive there could not be an easier recipe out there than this Mint Chocolate Chip Dip for Halloween (except, maybe, my Halloween Cookie Pie, which is also super easy).
 You know what’s even better than an easy recipe??

 One that also tastes good!